NaohiroTamura/ironic-specs/specs/approved/enhance-power-interface-for-soft-reboot-and-nmi.rst

 This problem is reported as a bug [6].
 How to fix this problem will be specified in the bug report [6] as well as nova blueprint [10] and spec [11].
-(Nova team commented on [10] and [11] that they are not necessary, so they will be removed).
+(Nova team commented on [10] and [11] that they are not necessary, so they will be abandoned).

 Security impact